-As also noted in a study from 1990 published in the Journal of Photochemistry and Photobiology, the phototoxic side effects of bergamot oil seem to be mainly due to 5-methoxypsoralen (5-MOP) rather than to other potentially phototoxic molecules in the oil.
+As also noted in a study from 1990 published in the Journal of Photochemistry and Photobiology, the phototoxic side effects of bergamot essential oil seem to be mainly due to 5-methoxypsoralen (5-MOP) rather than to other potentially phototoxic molecules in the oil.
 The results from the study show that applying sunscreen to perfumes containing bergamot oil can reduce the phototoxic properties of the perfumes themselves.
 Still, more research is needed on this matter.

 The beauty industry has found a way to use that reaction to our benefit.

 We always recommend to do a patch test before applying anything to the skin directly, and in this case, it's especially important.
 Do this on thin skin like the inner elbow.

 Let your skin get used to the ingredient before you apply it directly to the skin.
 Remember that there will be a higher quantity of oil in homemade remedies, which means you'll be exposed to a higher chance of phototoxicity.

 Due to the powerful anti-inflammatory ability of the oil, you can use it as a spot treatment to reduce redness, soothe active acne lesions, and balance the sebum production on your skin, which will prevent further breakouts.

 However, if you're struggling with sensitive skin and have another acute condition, please consult with a dermatologist before applying bergamot essential oil to your skin.
-The last thing you want to do is irritate your skin even more.
+The last thing you want to do is irritate it even more.
 There are plenty of other ingredients that are a lot more gentle and still powerful enough to kill bacteria and control acne breakouts.

-Don't let the arguments (pro and against) confuse you.
-The fact is that bergamot oil can be both beneficial and potentially dangerous for our skin.
+Don't let the arguments confuse you.
+The fact is that bergamot essential oil can be both beneficial and potentially dangerous for our skin.
 For this reason, the main purpose of this article is to give you a better understanding of why and when bergamot oil can be good for your skin, and why and when it's not.